nirbhayph/spothole.core/README.md

 #### 1. Object Detection Model
   * As the focus of the application was to create a rest api to automate the process of pothole validation with media files, from the beginning itself a cloud server was used for implementation.
 A [EC2 Amazon Web Services Instance](https://aws.amazon.com/ec2/instance-types/) was used for this purpose.

   * AWS EC2 C5 Instance (model: c5.xlarge) after choosing Ubuntu 18 which features the Intel Xeon Platinum 8000 series and offers a set of 4vCPUs each with 8 GiB of memory was chosen for training the object detection model.
+Please refer the deployment section to learn more about setting this up.

   * The model is trained on top of [Darkflow](https://github.com/thtrieu/darkflow)  and built on top of pretrained weights which were obtained from [Darknet](https://pjreddie.com/darknet/).